 Eastern red bats are very maneuverable and can fly quickly.
 They do not hibernate, chasing to stay in the same regions all year.

-They are prioritized as least concern by the IUCN.
+They are prioritized as the least concern by the IUCN.

 Eastern Small-footed Myotis